OctopusDeploy/docs/docs/key-concepts/projects/index.md

 ## Project permissions

 You can control who has access to view or edit environments, as well as who has access to deploy to environments, by assigning users to Teams and assigning roles to those teams.
-For more information, see the section on [managing users and teams](/docs/home/administration/managing-users-and-teams.md).
+For more information, see the section onÂ [managing users and teams](/docs/home/administration/managing-users-and-teams.md).

 :::hint
 **Assigning projects to project groups**
-To set retention policies and the environments a project can be deployed to, as well as to apply some grouping in the dashboard and elsewhere, projects can be [assigned to project groups](/docs/home/key-concepts/project-groups.md).
+To set retention policies and the environments a project can be deployed to, as well as to apply some grouping in the dashboard and elsewhere, projects can be [assigned toÂ project groups](/docs/home/key-concepts/project-groups.md).
 :::

 ## Do I need one or many projects?